stevennevins/vrgeas/README.md

 # VRGEAs

-The auction's rate of sale is determined by a target sale time function, which is abstract in the base contract and must be implemented in derived contracts.
-The repository includes several implementations of this function, each providing a different dynamic for the auction:

 VRGEA.sol
 : This is the base contract for a Variable Rate Gradual English Auction (VRGEA).
 It provides the basic functionality for an auction, including the ability to place and withdraw bids.
 The auction's rate of sale is determined by a target sale time function, which is abstract in this base contract and must be implemented in derived contracts.